pukhtuna/grocery_app/README.md

-# grocery_app
+# grocery_store
-A grocery app to create and save your list of items using SQLite.
+A Grocery Store to create and save your list of items using SQLite.